MichaelCurrin/the-buckfever-underground/_press/interview-art-scroll/index.md

 ## Any project you’re unveiling/wrapping up?

 This winter I’ll be working on the next edition of [Ons Klyntji zine](https://klyntji.com/ons-klyntji), which I co-edit with Erns Grundling, Joe Botha and others.
 It’s a collection of mostly Afrikaans and English poetry, short stories and black-and-white visuals ranging from comics to documentary photography.
 It will be out – if all goes well – by mid-September.
-DM